-The Pygmy Kingfisher is the smallest of The Kingfishers in The Gambia but one which has a special place in my heart.
+The Pygmy Kingfisher is the smallest of The Kingfishers in The Gambia but one that has a special place in my heart.
 This tiny bird is one of our most frequent visitors.
 In the past, we have had birdwatchers come to Footsteps specifically to see her.
 As regular as clockwork she arrives around three pm and stays until after five pm every day.
 The same spot, in the Rosewood tree, locally known as Keno, she sits and dives and sits and dives.

 Where is the bird found?